Reduce room lighting and try to avoid reflections in the monitor. If the room is too bright the monitor will probably be set too bright.

 I am not paid for the above recommendation.s Just what I use to color correct my images.

-Should you have questions, send Mark an email.
-He will respond within one business day.
+Should you have questions, send me an email.
+I will respond within one business day.